-Stock your fridge and cupboards with the right foods and start planning your meals in advance, there are tons of great food options.
+Stock your fridge and cupboards with the right foods and start planning your meals in advance.
+There are tons of great food options.
 You can still enjoy your food and be creative in the kitchen.
 The tastier your food is, the less likely you'll slip up.
-You may also want to try our delicious certified low-FODMAP Happy Soup and Happy Spices.

-There are no cheat days on this diet!
-Seriously.
-The better you stick to it, the more effective and accurate the results.
-Your dedication will pay off.
 It is pretty much impossible to follow a "no-FODMAP" diet.
 Most foods (other than plain meat, fish or oils) will have a degree of FODMAPs in them.
 Focus on "low FODMAP" instead of "no FODMAP".